Kill Switch Levels 1–4

 )

-This was a deliberate optimization — four separate SSH connections with 10-second timeouts each becomes one 15-second connection.
-If the trading server is unreachable, this is noted but does not fail the shutdown.
-Primary host daemons stop regardless.
+This was a deliberate optimization — multiple separate SSH connections with 10-second timeouts each becomes one 15-second connection.
+If Tesseract is unreachable, this is noted but does not fail the shutdown.
+Fleet daemons stop regardless.

 Step 3 revokes all agent auth tokens by replacing every agent's token hash in the registry database with a random bcrypt hash that will never match any outstanding bearer token.
 This means even if an agent somehow survived the launchctl stop, its next API call to the broker will be rejected.
 Token revocation is the belt to launchctl's suspenders.

-Step 4 locks env files by chmod 000 on .principal/.env, principal-broker/.env, and .config/openclaw/.env.
+Step 4 locks env files by chmod 000 on .gateway/.env, agent-broker/.env, and .agent/.env.
 No process can read credentials after this step.

 When to use it: Active security incident, confirmed system compromise, or any situation where you need absolute certainty that nothing is running.
 The recovery process is manual and deliberate — Level 4 is designed to be hard to come back from quickly, so the threshold for triggering it should be correspondingly high.